DandyChux/DandyChux/README.md

 <br/>

 ## 💫 About Me
-I am a passionate **Full-Stack Developer** and the mind behind **CEO Koroji**.
+I am a passionate **Full-Stack Developer**.
 I specialize in building high-performance web applications with a strong focus on User Experience (UX) and clean, maintainable code.
 I bridge the gap between business logic and technical implementation.

 - 🔭 **I’m currently working on:** Enhancing my portfolio and building scalable SaaS architectures.
 - 🌱 **I’m currently learning:** Advanced System Design and Cloud Native patterns.